 HRESULT Information in Managed Code

-Deliver error information (for example, E_INVALIDARG).
+To deliver error information (for example,).

-Deliver status information about normal program behavior.
+To deliver status information about normal program behavior.

 COM functions that return HRESULT values less than zero (failure codes) generate exceptions.

 COM methods that regularly return two or more different success codes, such asor , cannot be distinguished.

 Because many of the Visual Studio SDK COM functions either return HRESULT values less than zero or return different success codes, the Visual Studio SDK interop assemblies have been written so that the method signatures are preserved.
 All Visual Studio SDK interop methods are of int type.
 HRESULT values are passed through the interop layer without alteration and without generating exceptions.

 Because a COM function returns an HRESULT to the managed method that calls it, the calling method must check the HRESULT and throw exceptions as necessary.